Ashmans Wood

 Welcome to Ashmans Wood

-Ashmans Wood is a new woodland that we have planted under the England Woodland Creation Offer (EWCO) overseen by the Forestry Commission.
-Covering 2.1 hectares, we’ve planted 19 UK native species—Oak, Holly, Hornbeam, and more, to ensure year‑round interest.
+Ashmans Wood is a new woodland planted in 2023/24 under the England Woodland Creation Offer (EWCO) overseen by the Forestry Commission.
+Covering 2.1 hectares, we’ve planted 20 UK native species—Oak, Holly, Hornbeam, and more, to ensure year‑round interest.

 Note: While Horse Chestnut and Sycamore aren’t strictly native, they are now naturalised and enhance woodland diversity.